braze-inc/braze-docs/_docs/_user_guide/engagement_tools/landing_pages/connect_subdomain.md

 ![Landing Page Settings page with one TXT and two CNAME records listed with their respective names and values.][1]

 {% alert note %}
-The subdomain connection can take up to 48 hours, depending on your domain provider.
-We’ll update your **Landing Page Settings** page when the process is complete.
+Depending on your domain provider, the subdomain connection can take up to 48 hours.
+When the process is complete, we’ll update your **Landing Page Settings** page.
 {% endalert %}

 ## Using your subdomain